md-layek/AutomatedTestingFramework/README.md

 ## Installation

+### Windows

-To install and set up the project, follow these steps:
+To install and set up the project on Windows, follow these steps:

 Clone the repository: